What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 Understanding Tirzepatide and Its Use

 Tirzepatide is a relatively new medication primarily prescribed for managing type 2 diabetes.
 It’s a dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist.
-This means it works on two gut hormones that regulate blood sugar, enhancing insulin secretion while suppressing glucagon release.
+This means it works on two gut hormone pathways that regulate blood sugar, enhancing glucose-dependent insulin secretion while suppressing glucagon release when glucose is elevated.
 This dual action helps improve glycemic control and often leads to weight loss, making it a promising treatment for many patients struggling with diabetes and obesity.

 Despite its benefits, tirzepatide’s safety profile in certain populations remains under close scrutiny.
 Pregnant women are one such group where there’s limited clinical data, raising significant concerns about its use during pregnancy.